Athrwys ap Meurig: History

 Athrwys's name is spelled variously.
 It is spelled Atroys (where -t- stands for the sound /th/) in the 10th century Welsh Harleian genealogies and Athruis in the early medieval Latin Liber Landavensis.
 The name is etymologically related to that of the figure Andres[us] (where -d- once again stands for the sound /th/) son of Morcant[us] who appears in the early medieval Latin Life of St Cadoc, concluding that both names derive from an Archaic Welsh spelling *Antrēs.

 He was the son of Meurig ap Tewdrig, a King of Gwent and Glywysing in South Wales.
 His mother was Onbrawst, daughter of Gwrgan Fawr, King of Ergyng.
 His siblings were Idnerth and Ffriog.
 His wife may have been Cenedlon ferch Briafael Frydig, though it has also been suggested that she was the wife of a later king of this dynasty; his children included Morgan ab Athrwys, later a king of Gwent, as well as Ithel and Gwaidnerth.
 While Athrwys's father Meurig and son Morgan are named as kings in the Book of Llandaff, Athrwys is only named as a king of Gwent in a charter which is believed to be spurious (on chronological grounds, due to the witnesses of the charter).
 Wendy Davies concluded that Athrwys predeceased his father and thus never ruled as king, and when Meurig died after a long reign the kingship passed to Morgan.
-Davies suggests Athrwys lived between about 605–655.
+Davies suggests Athrwys lived between about 605 and 655.

-His son was Morgan ab Athrwys or Morgan Mwynfawr ('Morgan the Benefactor' in the Welsh language).
+His son was Morgan ab Athrwys.
 Morgan was King of Morgannwg, or Gwent and Glywysing, land as far west as the River Loughor or possibly the River Neath, and also encompassing land beyond the River Wye, into the old Kingdom of Ergyng, South Herefordshire.